FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: Ablation Study

-\paragraph{Effect of step size \(\delta\) on FlowNIB dynamics: } We conducted an ablation study on the MRPC dataset to analyze the influence of the step size \(\delta\) controlling the decay of \(\alpha(t)\) in FlowNIB .
+We conducted an ablation study on the MRPC dataset to analyze the influence of the step size \(\delta\) controlling the decay of \(\alpha(t)\) in FlowNIB .
 Specifically, we varied \(\delta\) logarithmically from \(10^{-1}\) to \(10^{-11}\) and measured the evolution of mutual information \(I(X;Z)\) and \(I(Z;Y)\) throughout training.
 Figure~\ref{fig:info_plane_2}(left) shows the corresponding trajectories in the Information Plane.
 We observe that large step sizes (e.g., \(\delta=10^{-1}\)) induce rapid compression, sharply reducing \(I(X;Z)\) early in training but failing to preserve sufficient predictive information \(I(Z;Y)\), likely due to premature information loss.
 Conversely, very small step sizes (e.g., \(\delta=10^{-6}\)) cause negligible decay of \(\alpha(t)\), leading to nearly static representations that retain high \(I(X;Z)\) but fail to increase \(I(Z;Y)\).
 Intermediate step sizes (e.g., \(\delta=10^{-3}\) to \(\delta=10^{-4}\)) achieve the most desirable balance, gradually reducing \(I(X;Z)\) while increasing \(I(Z;Y)\), effectively steering the model toward the information bottleneck frontier.
-These findings empirically validate our theoretical insight that \(\delta\) serves as a critical control knob governing the speed and quality of information compression in FlowNIB. \paragraph{Effective Dimensionality Across Models:} We measure effective dimensionality \( d_{\mathrm{eff}}(Z) \) across layers for DeBERTaV3 (base, large), ModernBERT (base, large), MobileLLM (300M, 600M), and SmallLLM (360M) on MRPC and SST-2.
-To ensure fair comparison across models with different depths, we normalize layer indices to a common scale of 1 to 12.
-Figure~\ref{fig:info_plane_2}(right) shows that \( d_{\mathrm{eff}}(Z) \) decreases monotonically with depth for all models, reflecting progressive compression (reasons of decreasing in Ablation Study~\ref{ab:impact_dim}).
+These findings empirically validate our theoretical insight that \(\delta\) serves as a critical control knob governing the speed and quality of information compression in FlowNIB.